thisisashukla/computer-vision/README.md

 ## Acknowledgement

-I dedicate this work to the lotus feet of my teacher [Prof. B. Krishna Mohan](http://www.csre.iitb.ac.in/bkmohan/), who is the source of whatever little I know of this amazing field called Computer Vision and under whom I have completed my master's degree.
+I dedicate this work to my teacher [Prof. B. Krishna Mohan](http://www.csre.iitb.ac.in/bkmohan/), who is the source of whatever little I know of this amazing field called Computer Vision and under whom I have completed my master's degree.

 ## About the Content